Advanced Server Configuration

 You can also set a default value, to be used if the environment variable is not set as follows

-If an environment variable is used but not set and does not have a default value, then IQ Server will use the environment variable reference as a string value, e.g. if ${ENV_VAR} is used but not set, then IQ Server would use the string value "${ENV_VAR}"
+When an environment variable is not set and/or does not have a default value, the IQ Server will use the variable as a string literal.

 then ${IQ_HOST} would resolve to PROD and ${IQ_PORT_PROD} would resolve to 8070.